 This post may contain affiliate links.
 For more information, read my disclosure policy.

 These fun Halloween Dirt Cups are an easy festive treat!
 This dirt dessert recipe with chocolate pudding is so cute and delicious.
-Learn how to make this dirt cup recipe with shortbread cookies and candy, and everyone will want a cup of dirt to enjoy!
+Make this with shortbread cookies and candy and the kids will go wild.

 Easy Halloween Dirt Cups